 The journey of Global Association of Theological Studies (GATS) began in October 2006 with a Global Education Network meeting at World Evangelism Center, Hazelwood, Missouri.
 Two visionary regional directors of UPCI's Global Missions, Robert K. Rodenbush and Jerry Richardson, had presented a proposal for such a gathering.
 At the invitation of the director of Education/AIM, Lloyd Shirley, an educational representative from each region joined the six regional directors for three days to discuss improving how Global Missions, UPCI, conducts theological training globally.
-In that meeting the Global Education Committee, Global Association of Theological Studies, and the Global University of Theological Studies were envisioned.
-They were later approved by the General Director of Global Missions, Rev.Bruce Howell, Planning for Progress, and finally, the Global Missions Board in February 2007.
+In that get-together the Global Education Committee, Global Association of Theological Studies, and the Global University of Theological Studies were envisioned.
+They were later approved by the General Director of Global Missions, Bruce Howell; Planning for Progress; and finally, the Global Missions Board in February 2007.
 That was the easy part.
-Undertaking the global educational program was a gigantic task.
+Undertaking the global educational advancement program was a gigantic task, and it was not accomplished overnight.
 It is an ongoing, evolving process.

-The development of GATS gave birth to the Global Education Committee (GEC), composed of the Regional Directors, the regional GATS representatives, and the director of Short Term Missions/Education (GATS Coordinator), Coordinator of GATS Translations and the Assistant GATS Coordinator.
-The Global Curriculum Development Committee (GCDC), comprised of selected educators, was formed.
-These committees recognized the need to improve on-site education by training faculty members of local Bible Schools.
+The development of GATS gave birth to the Global Education Committee (GEC), composed of the six regional directors, the regional GATS representatives, and the director of Short Term Missions/Education (GATS Coordinator), Coordinator of GATS Translations and the Assistant GATS Coordinator.
+Another development was the Global Curriculum Development Committee (GCDC), comprised primarily of hand-picked educators.
+These committees recognized the need to improve on-site education by training local faculty members.

-Such training would demand instructors who are qualified academically, sound doctrinally, relevant culturally, stable financially, and driven missionally.
+Such training demands instructors who are qualified academically, sound doctrinally, relevant culturally, self-supporting financially, and driven missionally.
 These people are Global Educators who facilitate faculty training in United Pentecostal Bible colleges around the world.